BUAAw-ML/SKP/README.md

 ## Notes

-This publication version was made in a rush due to intensive workload that the author currently have.
+### This publication version was made in a rush due to intensive workload that the author currently have.
 We will add follow-up patches to make codes more readible and ensure reproducibility. (of course, the speed depends on the number of people who are interested in using this framework.)
+### Download address of instruct_blip_vicuna7b_trimmed.pth： https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/InstructBLIP/instruct_blip_vicuna7b_trimmed.pth